-Born: April 27, 1822, Point Pleasant, Ohio
+Born: Hiram Ulysses Grant, 27 April 1822, Point Pleasant, Ohio

-Died: July 23, 1885, Wilton, New York
+Died: 23 July 1885, Wilton, New York

 Known For: Prior to becoming the 18th US President (1869 - 1877), Ulysses S. Grant was the Commanding General of the US Army during the Civil War and the Secretary of War under Andrew Johnson.
 During his two terms, Grant worked on stabilizing the economy after the Civil War and re-uniting the healing nation.